anamihiczunic/devcamp-portfolio/README.md

-# README
+Devcamp Portfolio Application

-This is my first app

-I'm following Udemys course Dissecting Ruby on Rails 5
+This is the first app in Udemys course Dissecting Ruby on Rails 5